Faculty & Research

 The Office of Research Administration website is full of useful facts, forms, and guidance.
 This is a good place to start for many questions.
 If you can't find what you're looking for, call the ORA office at 855-0516 and ask to speak to a grant specialist.

-ORA now offers extra proposal development support—for budget construction, as well as help filling out forms in Kuali Coeus, FastLane and Grants.gov.
-These supplemental services are being offered only to faculty in Biology and Biochemistry, through August 30, 2012.
-Contact firstname.lastname@example.org at least two weeks before the agency deadline to request help through this pilot program.
+ORA now offers extra proposal development support for budget construction, as well as help filling out forms in Kuali Coeus, FastLane, and Grants.gov.
+Contact firstname.lastname@example.org a minimum of two weeks before the agency deadline to request help through this pilot program.

 Within the Department of Biology, Debbie Martindale provides post-award support.

 Some standard NIH packages are already prepared:

 - R01 (PA-11-260, version B2 valid after 9/5/11)

 - R03 (PA-11-262, version B2 valid after 9/5/11)